 I kind of showed up to the area with my four kids blind, without a game plan, without really doing any research, except or “where to stay in Cinque Terre” when trying to decide which town to book an Airbnb in.

-Our apartment was located a few blocks from the train station, straight uphill (as most places in Cinque Terre will be), nestled just above a shop that sold everything lemon scented, with the most incredible view out the windows.
+Our apartment was located a few blocks from the Riomaggiore Cinque Terre train station, straight uphill (as most places in Cinque Terre will be), nestled just above a shop that sold everything lemon scented, with the most incredible view out the windows.
+You can find the apartment that we stayed in here.

 You really can’t go wrong staying in any of the five towns that make up the Cinque Terre.
 They are all very close together and easily accessible by a 5-minute train, by ferry, or by hiking.
 When searching for where to stay in Cinque Terre, be sure that the apartment, B&B, or hotel is actually in one of the five cities.
 Look on a map!
 I think staying in La Spezia is just fine, but if you actually want to be in the Cinque Terre, you’ll need to stay in one of the five villages.